-For the purposes of this policy, the term Reporter refers to anyone who reports an allegation of sexual misconduct to the College.
-A Reporter can be the victim of alleged sexual misconduct, a bystander, or any other person with reliable information about alleged sexual misconduct.
+For the purposes of this policy, the term Reporter refers to anyone who reports an allegation of sexual harassment to the College.
+A Reporter can be the victim of alleged sexual harassment, a bystander, or any other person with reliable information about alleged sexual harassment.
 A Reporter need not be a Complainant, as defined below.